Pongal Festival 2024: Celebrating Harvest, Tradition, and Togetherness

 The Four Days of Pongal

-Pongal is typically a four-day festival, each day having its unique rituals and significance.
+Pongal Festival 2024 is typically a four-day festival, each day having its unique rituals and significance.

 Bhogi Pongal (Day 1): Bhogi Pongal marks the beginning of the festival and is observed as a day to discard the old and welcome the new.
 People clean and decorate their homes, discarding unwanted items and symbolizing the removal of negativity.
 Bonfires are lit, and people gather around them, throwing old possessions into the fire as a ritualistic act of purification.
 The burning of old belongings signifies the destruction of the past and the emergence of a new, positive beginning.